numpy/numpy/doc/neps/nep-0031-uarray.rst

 * The same holds for array creation functions such as ``np.zeros``, ``np.empty`` and so on.

 This also holds for the future: Making something overridable would require only minor changes to ``unumpy``.

+Another promise ``unumpy`` holds is one of default implementations.
+Default implementations can be provided for any multimethod, in terms of others.
+This allows one to override a large part of the NumPy API by defining only a small part of it.

+The third and last benefit is a clear way to coerce to a given backend, and a protocol for coercing not only arrays, but also ``dtype`` objects and ``ufunc`` objects with similar ones from other libraries.

 Related Work
 ------------